 The course will be examined in the following way.
-There will be an end of course written exam which will account for 50% of the final mark.
-The remaining 50% will come from a term paper.
+There will be an end of course written exam which will account for 40% of the final mark.
+The term paper will count for 40%.
 Students will have a choice of questions for their term paper.
+The remaining 20% correspond to the participation mark.
 Students are expected to take part in class discussions, class debates and class presentations.